DasHomi/preventer/README.md

   - _Prevents you from placing water in the nether_
 - Prevent stem breaking
   - _Prevents you from breaking pumpkin/melon stems_
+- Prevent item frame breaking
+  - _Prevents you from breaking item frames (and glowing item frames)_
+- Prevent painting breaking
+  - _Prevents you from breaking paintings_

 ## Planed Features
 - **_Feature requests welcome_**